gunjanBarke/captionize/README.md

 💻 Gradio UI: Easy-to-use web interface for uploading, previewing, and captioning images

-Requirements
-Install dependencies:
-pip install transformers
-pip install gradio
-pip install pillow
-pip install nltk
-pip install rouge-score
-pip install matplotlib

 How to Run
-Open the notebook: captionize_combined.ipynb in Jupyter or Colab Run all cells in order
+Clone this project or open captionize_combined.ipynb in Jupyter or Google Colab.
+Install dependencies using: pip install -r requirements.txt Run all cells in the notebook.
-Launch the Gradio UI and start uploading images
+Use the Gradio interface to:
-Select enhancement options and dataset
-Get caption, hashtags, and evaluation scores
+Upload an image or choose a dataset (Flickr8k/Flickr30k) Apply enhancements (contrast, brightness, sharpness, etc.)
+Generate captions and hashtags
+Evaluate captions using BLEU, METEOR, and ROUGE-L